paymennt/docs/community/2-account-management/5-plan-management/index.md

 <!-- 1.
 [Upgrade or downgrade your plan](1-update-downgrade-plan.md)
 2. [Cancel your plan](2-cancel-plan.md) -->

-## Upgrade/Downgrade Paymennt Subscription Plan
+## Upgrade/Downgrade paymennt subscription plan

 1. Navigate to “My Plan” (Under “Account”) from the sub-menu to view your existing plan
 2. Tap the “Upgrade/ Downgrade” button to switch to a new plan